louweal/hellofuturehackathon/hederapay/README.md

 #### Gutenberg block

-On websites with Gutenberg and [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/pro/) you can also the _HederaPay Transaction Button_-Gutenberg block instead of the `[hederapay_transaction_button]`.
+On websites with Gutenberg (WordPress version >= 5.0) and [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/pro/) you can use the _HederaPay Transaction Button_-Gutenberg block instead of the shortcode.
 The functionality and output are the same as the shortcode.

 ![Gutenberg block](https://github.com/louweal/hellofuturehackathon/blob/master/hederapay/assets/gutenberg-block.png)